Qld Land Surveying Commission

 SSSI works closely with the Board on a number of key land surveying matters.

-To view the latest communication from the Surveyors Board Queensland click here
+To view the latest communication from the Surveyors' Board of Queensland click here

 To subscribe to their newsletter click here